 Tasting the “Famous Pad Thai”

 Taking my first bite, I experienced the tasty signature mix of spicy, sour, sweet, and salty that my taste buds have come to love.
 The egg net did a fantastic job of keeping the Pad Thai noodles nice and hot.
-The texture of the noodles was perfect, with a delightful squishy texture that was bursting with flavor.
-Satisfied with the first bite, I poured the crushed nuts and squeezed my lime wedge because that’s what you do to bring out the maximum flavors of the Tamarind in your Pad Thai.
+The texture of the noodles was perfect, with a delightful squishy texture that was bursting with flavour.
+Satisfied with the first bite, I poured the crushed nuts and squeezed my lime wedge because that’s what you do to bring out the maximum flavours of the Tamarind in your Pad Thai.